 In accordance with internal regulations and with approval from the Board or the appropriate committee, the Company provides directors with liability insurance.

 Scope of indemnification : The insurance covers the damages to shareholders and other stakeholders arising from a director’s violation of his or her duty of care as a fiduciary and of his or her duty in good faith.

 |Efforts to Support

-In accordance with relevant regulations, outside directors, who play an integral role in maintaining the independence of the Board of Directors, may receive the assistance of external specialists in making important decisions.
-To this end, the Company has made it a policy to provide external support to the greatest extent possible, such as providing the services of legal or accounting advisers, upon request by outside directors
+In accordance with relevant regulations, independent directors, who play an integral role in maintaining the independence of the Board of Directors, may receive the assistance of external specialists in making important decisions.
+To this end, the Company has made it a policy to provide external support to the greatest extent possible, such as providing the services of legal or accounting advisers, upon request by independent directors

-In order to provide opportunities for outside directors to exchange opinions and suggestions on matters of overall management of the Company, meetings of outside directors without members of management present are held regularly (at each quarterly meeting of the Board) or when needed.
+In order to provide opportunities for independent directors to exchange opinions and suggestions on matters of overall management of the Company, meetings of independent directors without members of management present are held regularly (at each quarterly meeting of the Board) or when needed.

 The Company does not hesitate to provide all the support necessary for independent directors to actively and independently serve the Company.
 The Company supports regular educational or training efforts such as visits to domestic and international management sites and reports on the status of operations.